 An EPO opposition can still be filed within nine (9) months of grant of a European patent for which a request for unitary effect has been filed.

-*Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia and Sweden if registered before 1 September 2024 and these countries plus Romania if registered on or after 1 September 2024.
+*Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Romania, Slovenia and Sweden.

 The UPC has exclusive jurisdiction in litigation involving UPs.
 Judgments are enforceable in all EU countries signed-up to the UPC Agreement.